sujitkamaraj/sujitkamaraj.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a master’s student in the Kahlert School of Computing at the University of Utah, where my research focuses on designing and developing web-based touchscreen tasks to measure cognitive performance.
-My work aims to improve healthcare tools by creating accessible, user-centered digital solutions.
+My work aims to improve healthcare by creating accessible, user-centered digital solutions.

 My research interests include human-computer interaction, digital health, and studying how communities interact with digital tools.
 I am passionate about creating tools that empower individuals and underserved communities by making advanced technologies more accessible and inclusive.